-In conjunction with the Asset purchase in February 2018, the Company is required to make certain milestone payments related to the ongoing development of ACX-362E totaling \$700,000 in the aggregate if certain milestones are achieved (which includes \$50,000 already paid after the acquisition in February 2018).
-During the fourth quarter of 2023, the Company achieved the Phase 2 clinical trial milestone and included \$150,000 as a part of accounts payable and accrued expenses as of March 31, 2024 and December 31, 2023.
+In conjunction with the Asset purchase in February 2018, the Company is required to make certain milestone payments related to the ongoing development of ACX-362E (Ibezapolstat) totaling \$700,000 in the aggregate if certain milestones are achieved, which includes a \$50,000 payment made in February 2018 following the acquisition and a \$150,000 payment made in October 2024 for achieving the Phase 2 clinical trial milestone.
 The Company is also obligated to make royalty payments equal to 4% of net sales of ACX-362E for a period of time equal to the last to expire of any applicable patents, as defined in the purchase agreement.